meaghanjones/calorie-count/README.md

 $ gulp build; gulp serve
 ```

+## Screen Shot of the main page of the Meal Tracker App
 ![screen shot of the meal tracker app](meal_tracker_app.png "Screen Shot of the Meal Tracker App")